aws-samples/aws-sdk-prom-metrics/README.md

 ## Build a container

 You should *always* [Test your configuration file](#testing-our-configuration-file) before building or deploying a container.
-This will verify everything works correctly before a deployment!
+This will verify your configuration is well-formed and working!

-We've verified that our configuration file turns into a container that runs and collects the metrics we expect!
-Now let's build our image.
+We've verified that our configuration file runs and collects the metrics we expect!
+Now let's build a Docker image.

 ```text
 make config=subnet-remaining-ips.yaml docker